vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

-On 2025-01-15, in the evening, I received an email from LabCorp notifying me that the 3000 Colby St location was closed until mid-February. y plan is to go to the 3100 San Pablo Ave location.
+On 2025-01-15, in the evening, I received an email from LabCorp notifying me that the 3000 Colby St location was closed until mid-February.
+My plan is to go to the 3100 San Pablo Ave location.
 Unfortunately, it's too late to book an appointment with the location, so my plan is to try a walk-in, because an appointment for a later date won't work with my schedule.
 If I am unable to get a blood